OpenEvalProject/evals/manuscripts/elife-01496/v1/manuscript.md

 The crystals obtained from this monomeric form of PSI belong to a higher symmetry space group (P212121), had a reduced cell volume (∼3.75 × 106 Å3) and, most importantly, diffracted to a resolution of 2.8 Å. At this resolution, the entire complement of ligands and cofactors is revealed, and it is feasible to carry out a detailed comparison between the thermophilic and mesophilic complexes.

-## Electron transport chain
+### Electron transport chain

-The available structures of PSI from thermophilic cyanobacteria and higher plants show complete conservation in all the components of the electron transport chain (ETC) from P700 to the iron sulfur clusters (
+The available structures of PSI from thermophilic cyanobacteria and higher plants show complete conservation in all the components of the electron transport chain (ETC) from P700 to the iron sulfur clusters (Jordan et al., 2001; Ben-Shem et al., 2003; Amunts et al., 2007).
+In light of this complete conservation, we were surprised to discover a large rearrangement of the isoprenoid tail of the phylloquinone (Q1A) coordinated by PsaA (Figure 4B, Figure 4—figure supplement 2).
+This movement is accompanied by rearrangement of the phytol tails of chlorophylls A06 and A40 (ligands are named according to Jordan, et al. whenever possible [Jordan et al., 2001]).
+In spite of these large movements, the positions of the quinone heads and chlorine rings are highly conserved between all known PSI structures (Figures 4B and 5A).
+The movements in Q1A and the surrounding chlorophylls appear to originate from two amino acid changes that occurred in the PsaJ subunit between Synechocystis and Thermosynechococcus.
+Ala J16 in Thermosynechococcus changed to Met J16 in Synechocystis, making contacts with terminal carbon atoms of Q1A (Figure 4C).
+Similar contacts are seen in the Thermosynechococcus Q1A terminal carbon atoms, but these contacts are made with Met 19 in PsaJ, which changed to Leu 19 in Synechocystis (Figure 4C).
+Interestingly, this interaction between the terminal carbon atoms of the isoprenoid tail and methionine is present in a number of cyanobacterial species (Figure 4—figure supplement 4).
+It is interesting to note that most of the other contacts stabilizing the tail conformation of Q1A mainly involve interactions between the hydrophobic tails of other ligands.

 ![Figure 4.](https://cdn.elifesciences.org/articles/01496/elife-01496-fig4-v1.jpg)

-**Figure 4.:** Synechocystis.(A) A luminal view of the monomeric PSI complex.
+**Figure 4.:** (A) A luminal view of the monomeric PSI complex.
 PsaL and PsaI that are missing from our crystal are shown in gray.
 (B) Comparison of the ETC of Synechocystis (red) to that of Thermosynechococcus (blue) reveals near perfect superposition in all the components with the clear exception of the quinone A1 isoprenoid tail.
 (C) Superposed PsaJ from Synechocystis (red) and Thermosynechococcus (blue) showing the coordinating methionine residue (carbons in green and the sulfur atom in yellow).
 (D) The phytol tail of chlorophyll A40 is reoriented in Synechocystis in order to accommodate the movement of the quinone tail.
-(E) The phytol tail of Chlorophyll A1 in Synechocystis shifted to accommodate the PsaJ MET16 change.DOI: http://dx.doi.org/10.7554/eLife.01496.008
+(E) The phytol tail of Chlorophyll A1 in Synechocystis shifted to accommodate the PsaJ MET16 change.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/01496/elife-01496-fig4-figsupp1-v1.jpg)

-**Figure 4—figure supplement 1.:** Synechocystis psal mutant.(A) Sucrose gradients of dissolved membranes from wild-type or psal strains showing a homogenous population of monomeric complex in the psal mutant.
+**Figure 4—figure supplement 1.:** (A) Sucrose gradients of dissolved membranes from wild-type or psal strains showing a homogenous population of monomeric complex in the psal mutant.
 (B) Sucrose gradients of DEAE chlorophyll peak fractions from either wild-type or psal strains.
 (C) Silver stained SDS-PAGE of the polypeptide composition of the chlorophyll peaks (0.5 µg chlorophyll loaded in each well) from B (lane 1–WT trimer, lane 2–WT monomer, lane 3–psal monomer) showing the absence of PsaL in the psal mutant.
-The four bands that co-purified with the monomeric PSI from the wild-type sample (labeled ‘PHYCO’) were shown by MS analysis to contain CP47, CP43, Lcm and isiA, these bands were consistently absent from the psal mutant complex preparations.DOI: http://dx.doi.org/10.7554/eLife.01496.009
+The four bands that co-purified with the monomeric PSI from the wild-type sample (labeled ‘PHYCO’) were shown by MS analysis to contain CP47, CP43, Lcm and isiA, these bands were consistently absent from the psal mutant complex preparations.

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/01496/elife-01496-fig4-figsupp2-v1.jpg)

-**Figure 4—figure supplement 2.:** A showing the different position of the A1 quinone from Synechocystis (in red).2Fo-Fc maps were contoured at 1.4σ.DOI: http://dx.doi.org/10.7554/eLife.01496.010
+**Figure 4—figure supplement 2.:** 2Fo-Fc maps were contoured at 1.4σ.

 ![Figure 4—figure supplement 3.](https://cdn.elifesciences.org/articles/01496/elife-01496-fig4-figsupp3-v1.jpg)

-**Figure 4—figure supplement 3.:** B and Fx.(A) Electron transfer (ET) pathways between Q1A, Q1B and Fx.
+**Figure 4—figure supplement 3.:** (A) Electron transfer (ET) pathways between Q1A, Q1B and Fx.
 Positive difference map peaks calculated with the water molecules omitted from the model are shown in green (contoured at 3σ).
 Quinones and waters from Thermosynechococcus are colored in light pink.
 Synechocystis quinones are colored in green, water in blue, and amino acids in magenta.
 (B) Same as A only the relevant fragments from PsaA and PsaB from Synechocystis are included.
 Quinone coordinating Trp residues are shown (W 693 and W 668 from PsaA and PsaB respectively), together with Trp 664 in PsaB which separates Fx and Q1A (The corresponding amino acid in PsaA is Glycine 689).
 (C) A 180° rotation of B showing a different view of the water pocket.
-(D) A view of the entire Fx binding regions shown with the Q1 and Fx coordination loops.DOI: http://dx.doi.org/10.7554/eLife.01496.011
+(D) A view of the entire Fx binding regions shown with the Q1 and Fx coordination loops.

 ![Figure 4—figure supplement 4.](https://cdn.elifesciences.org/articles/01496/elife-01496-fig4-figsupp4-v1.jpg)

 **Figure 4—figure supplement 4.:** Position 16 and 19 in the Synechocystis PsaJ sequence are indicated on top.
-Sequences were aligned using muscle and rendered with Jalview8.DOI: http://dx.doi.org/10.7554/eLife.01496.012
+Sequences were aligned using muscle and rendered with Jalview8.

 ![Figure 5.](https://cdn.elifesciences.org/articles/01496/elife-01496-fig5-v1.jpg)

-**Figure 5.:** Synechocystis.A depth cued image comparing the overall organization of the PSI antenna from Synechocystis (green) or Thermosynechococcus (purple) viewed from the stromal side of the membrane, only chlorine rings are shown for clarity.
+**Figure 5.:** A depth cued image comparing the overall organization of the PSI antenna from Synechocystis (green) or Thermosynechococcus (purple) viewed from the stromal side of the membrane, only chlorine rings are shown for clarity.
 The C2 pseudosymmetry axis is shown in blue.
 PsaX is shown as gray filled circle.
-The new chlorophyll detected in Synechocystis (B40) is clearly seen next to PsaX which precludes its binding in Thermosynechococcus.DOI: http://dx.doi.org/10.7554/eLife.01496.013
+The new chlorophyll detected in Synechocystis (B40) is clearly seen next to PsaX which precludes its binding in Thermosynechococcus.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/01496/elife-01496-fig5-figsupp1-v1.jpg)

-**Figure 5—figure supplement 1.:** Synechocystis monomeric and trimer PSI.(A) Synechocystis monomeric conformation (green) of chlorophyll pair A38-A39 compared to Thermosynechococcus conformation in light pink.
+**Figure 5—figure supplement 1.:** (A) Synechocystis monomeric conformation (green) of chlorophyll pair A38-A39 compared to Thermosynechococcus conformation in light pink.
 (B) The conformation of the A38-A39 pair in the PSIPsaJF trimeric complex shows no significant movements between all three PSI's complexes.
 PsaF (from the monomeric complex) is shown in the background in gray.
 (C) Conformation of the putative red pair B37-B38 as observed in our monomeric model.
 The coordinating water molecule of B37 is shown as a blue sphere (the position of the corresponding water from Thermosynechococcus is in pink) together with the Fo-Fc omit map (contoured at 4σ).
 The Large movements of the phytol tails probably result from the absence of PsaL since they are absent in the trimer PSIPsaJF model, shown in (D).
 (E) Synechocystis monomeric conformation (green) of chlorophyll pair B07-A32.
 The significant movement of the chlorine ring of B07 is clearly seen.
 The three transmembrane helixes of PsaL missing in the Synechocystis monomeric crystal are shown together with the conformation of this region in Thermosynechococcus (light pink).
-(F) The same region as modeled in the 3.8 Å PSIPsaJF trimer (Synechocystis in green, Thermosynechococcus in light pink) does not show any movements, however the low resolution of the trimetric model prevents us from reaching a definite conclusion.DOI: http://dx.doi.org/10.7554/eLife.01496.014
+(F) The same region as modeled in the 3.8 Å PSIPsaJF trimer (Synechocystis in green, Thermosynechococcus in light pink) does not show any movements, however the low resolution of the trimetric model prevents us from reaching a definite conclusion.

 Another noticeable feature of the ETC is the conservation of water molecules position around Fx (Figure 4—figure supplement 3).
 This water pocket is positioned between Q1B and Fx and can potentially modify the ET rates between the A and B branches of PSI.
 Mutations in the coordinating tryptophan residue greatly affect the ET rates between Q1B and Fx (Ali et al., 2006).

 Changes in the orientation of the isoprenoid tail can fine-tune the ETC. The fact that small, less conserved, subunits, such as PsaJ, are involved in changing these orientations, provides relaxed evolutionary constraints that facilitate faster exploration of the available changes (Peisajovich et al., 2006).
 To summarize, the components of the ETC are extremely conserved over all known PSI structures.
 However, even small changes in the orientation of components can play a part in fine tuning ET processes.
 Most of the studies on the ETC are performed in Synechocystis (Savitsky et al., 2013) and assume that all of the factors involved occupy identical positions as shown in Thermosynechococcus or higher plants, this may lead to somewhat erroneous conclusions.
 The surprising observation of a conserved water cluster positioned along the ET path between Q1B and Fx suggests that this feature has a functional role.

-## Light-harvesting and red chlorophylls
+### Light-harvesting and red chlorophylls

 The polypeptide chains of PSI coordinate more than a 100 pigments, which funnel excitation energy to P700 with near absolute quantum efficiency (Croce and van Amerongen, 2013).
 A common theme in PSI is the occurrence of red chlorophylls, which absorb (and fluoresce) light at longer wavelengths than P700 (Palsson et al., 1998; Gobets et al., 2001).
 Red chlorophylls slow the trapping kinetics of P700, however, the quantum yield of the complex is not affected by this at room temperature; at higher light intensities red traps may have a photoprotective role.
 In addition, red chlorophylls increase the absorbance cross section of the entire complex, especially in shaded environments.